wzmemo/NYC_Open_Data_Business_Savings/README.md

 - I orginally worked on coding the different categorical variables into our model and thus introducing interesting factors and would like to work on that

 ## Team Atlas Members
--William Zeng
+- William Zeng
--Paloma (Haige) Cui
+- Paloma (Haige) Cui
--Paige (Zipei) Wang
+- Paige (Zipei) Wang

 ## Special Thanks to
--Roy Hyujin Han of Cross Compute
+- Roy Hyujin Han of Cross Compute
--Ying Zhou of QC Tech Incubator
+- Ying Zhou of QC Tech Incubator